-The Governor-General's gold medal is awarded to the M.Sc.graduate from the current year with the highest compiled score of the thesis, and thesis defense, graduate course record and teaching performance. silver Α Governor-General's Medal is awarded to the B.Sc.(Agr.) graduate who achieves the highest academic standing in the program.
-A bronze Governor-General's Medal is awarded to the technical graduate who achieves the highest academic standing in the program.
+The Governor-General's gold medal is awarded to the M.Sc. graduate from the current year with the highest compiled score of the thesis, and thesis defense, graduate course record and teaching performance.
+A silver Governor-General's Medal is awarded to the Bachelors graduate (B.Sc.(Agr.) and B.Tech.) who achieves the highest academic standing in program.
+A bronze Governor-General's Medal is awarded to the technical (technician and technology) graduate who achieves the highest academic standing in the program.
+To be eligible students must have completed at least one half his/her program at NSAC.
 No application is required.